-In our previous issue of Insights, we discussed how the ways in which witnesses answer questions and utilize speech patterns (e.g., using powerless vs. powerful speech, vocal distracters), could negatively affect jurors’ evaluations.
+In Part I of this series, we discussed how the ways in which witnesses answer questions and utilize speech patterns (e.g., using powerless vs. powerful speech, vocal distracters), could negatively affect jurors’ evaluations.
 In this issue, we explore what jurors have told us adversely affects a witness’s credibility with respect to a witness’s non-verbal habits.
 We will see that a witness’s demeanor (e.g., lack of eye contact, fidgety behavior, attitude about testifying) can negatively impact his/her ability to persuade a jury.

 - Rapid blinking;

 - Witness needs to buy some time to think about his/her answer by cleaning glasses, fidgeting with documents, taking a drink of water;

 - Failure to maintain eye contact, looking around while speaking;